Braeburn is developing long-acting medicines for treating opioid addiction.

 Braeburn’s next-generation, long-acting buprenorphine therapies

-Braeburn is actively working to refile the New Drug Application for the company’s long acting weekly and monthly buprenorphine formulations (CAM2038).
+Braeburn has resubmitted the New Drug Application for the company’s long acting weekly and monthly buprenorphine formulations (CAM2038).
 If approved, CAM2038 weekly and monthly formulations of buprenorphine will enable healthcare providers to treat patients with long-acting buprenorphine from the first day of their treatment, and to customize and tailor ongoing treatment to their patients’ needs.

 Promoting adherence, preventing diversion

-Braeburn provides the healthcare provider with a flexible and customizable platform of addiction treatment medications that promote adherence and are expected to be less prone to abuse and diversion than daily addiction treatments.
+Braeburn provides the healthcare provider with a flexible and customizable platform of addiction treatment medications that are physician-administered and are expected to be less prone to abuse and diversion than daily addiction treatments.

-Because the physician administers each dose, it is possible to achieve significant adherence during the prescribed dosage period.
-Braeburn’s weekly and monthly formulations are flexible and customizable: they can match the health care provider’s existing patient protocol and can be tailored to the needs of individual patients.
+Braeburn’s weekly and monthly formulations are flexible and customizable: they can match the healthcare provider’s existing patient protocol and can be tailored to the needs of individual patients.

 Beyond our primary mission of investing in the clinical development and commercialization of our products and candidates, we may also choose to support community or healthcare programs which we consider consistent with our corporate mission and focus.
 Requests are considered on an individual basis and from US applicants only.